-- Blood oxygen monitoring: The Fitbit Luxe will be able to record your blood oxygen levels “soon.”
-Fitbit wasn’t able to give Android Authority a projected date for the feature.
-When it arrives, it’ll be able to track your oxygen saturation each night and provide weekly trends in the Fitbit app.
+- Blood oxygen monitoring: The Fitbit Luxe rolled out blood oxygen level tracking in October 2021, a few months after the tracker’s launch.
+This allows the band to track your oxygen saturation each night and provide weekly trends in the Fitbit app.
 Read more about SpO2 monitoring here.

 - Side note: Can Fitbit please start launching products with all their features enabled?
 It’s almost expected for a new Fitbit to launch with a few “coming soon” features.

 - Menstrual cycle tracking: The Luxe supports Fitbit’s menstrual cycle tracking feature, allowing you to see where you are in your cycle, log symptoms, and more.

 - Stress and relaxation: The Fitbit Luxe tracks your stress based on a few different factors like your body’s responsiveness, exertion, and sleep patterns.
 It combines all of this data to give you a stress management score from 1-100.
 The Fitbit app does a nice job at explaining how your score breaks down and gives you tips on how to improve each one.
 And if you’re feeling a little too stressed in the moment, the Luxe also provides an on-device Relax app to help you take a few minutes of mindful breathing.

 - Daily Readiness Score: After the Charge 5’s debut, Fitbit pushed the Daily Readiness Score update to its newer trackers.
 The feature advises you on what activity you should do that day, or how much rest you should have.
 It’s similar to Garmin’s Body Battery, but it is locked behind Fitbit Premium.